-Our resident physician assistant, Diana D’Amelio, RPA, serves multiple functions at the Norwalk and Danbury offices of Reproductive Medicine Associates of Connecticut.
-As a clinician, she sees patients and performs physicals and procedures like endometrial biopsies, ultrasounds, and saline sonograms.
-She also oversees the third party reproduction program, which includes donor eggs, gestational carriers, and intended parents.
-Finally, she is the team leader in the Danbury office.
+As a clinician, Diana sees patients and performs physicals and procedures like endometrial biopsies, ultrasounds, and saline sonograms.
+She also oversees the third-party reproduction program, which includes donor eggs, gestational carriers, and intended parents.
+Finally, she is the team leader in the Danbury office of Illume Fertility.
 Diana received her undergraduate degree in biology from Cornell University and completed the Surgeon’s Assistant Program at Cornell University Medical College.
 She has practiced in the field of infertility since 1993.

-Nora Bolger is nurse manager of the Third Party Reproduction program at RMACT.
+Nora Bolger is nurse manager of the Third Party Reproduction program, helping Gay Parents To Be build their families.
 She began her specialty in reproductive endocrinology at RMA of NY in 2004.
 Her hospital experience was obtained at NYU Medical Center and Methodist Hospital in Brooklyn where she worked in the newborn nursery and provided postpartum care and lactation teaching.

 Nora’s areas of clinical interest are women’s health, integrative and Chinese medicine.
 She received her BA and a Masters in Health Advocacy from Sarah Lawrence College.
 She received her BSN from the College of New Rochelle, where she was a member of Sigma Theta Tau, the nursing honor society.